derbyparty/racer-highway/README.md

 # racer-highway
 [![NPM](https://nodei.co/npm/racer-highway.png?downloads=true)](https://nodei.co/npm/racer-highway/)

 Transport plugin for [Racer](https://github.com/codeparty/racer).
-It uses pure `websockets` and downgrades to `browserchannel` in the case of old browsers and proxy errors.
+It uses pure `websockets` and fallbacks to `browserchannel` in the case of old browsers and proxy errors.
+If you only need to use `websockets` try [racer-ws](https://github.com/derbyparty/racer-ws).

 ## Usage